Contract Review Service

-Wading through a long, difficult to read contract isn't very appealing - but this is really important - even more so if you are going to be sharing.
+Wading through a long, often difficult to read tenancy agreement isn't very appealing - but this is really important - even more so if you are going to be sharing.

-Equally don't pressurise other tenants into making a decision.
+Equally don't pressure other tenants into making a decision.

 We are often asked if a tenancy contract is 'safe to sign'.
 All contracts carry obligations on both parties and if these are breached or interpreted differently this can lead to disputes.

 It is advisable to check out anything in the contractual terms that you are unsure about or don’t understand.
 So contact us for a Tenancy Contract Review

 It helps to know what your rights are and what you are obliged to do.
 Advisers can help you understand the terms of the contract but also highlight to your some of your statutory rights and obligations.

 If you are not familiar with renting you would not necessarily recognise something in the contract as being unfair or illegal, an adviser can point these out.

 Sharing a property can also have additional implications for you and your guarantors.

 By not looking at or understanding your contract you could be taken advantage of or sign something that is not appropriate for you.

 Many students are asked to provide a UK based guarantor who will guarantee their obligations should they fail to do so as a tenant.
 It is also in the interest of the guarantor to understand the tenancy contract.